Shannon L. Smith, M.D., F.A.C.S.

 (Re-Certifications Current To Date)

-Fellowship in Glaucoma, Glaucoma Associates of Texas, Dallas, 1991-92
+Fellowship in Glaucoma received from, Glaucoma Associates of Texas, in Dallas, Texas 1991-93

 Residency in Ophthalmology, University of Texas Medical Branch (UTMB), Galveston, 1988-91, Chief Resident 1990-91